 - Expressive Arts and Design

 The progress of children is closely monitored throughout each academic year by the child's Key Teacher.
-We use an electronic system called 'Tapestry' to enable each child's Learning Journal to be kept online; accessible by parents at all times.
+We use an electronic system called 'Famly' to enable each child's Learning Journal to be kept online; accessible by parents at all times.

 At the end of the Early Years Foundation Stage, each child is assessed according to the statutory Early Years Foundation Stage Profile, to ensure a smooth transition to Key Stage 1.